andy-12-08/web_dev/my_hp/notes.md

 -  Combine ***media queries*** with your ***flexbox*** and or ***CSS grid*** to achieve your RESPONSIVE behaviour and POSITIONING.
 <br>

 - Most responsive framework (e.g Bootstrap) uses the 12-column grid responsive layout.
 12 is used because it has several factors (1,2,3,4,6 & 12).
-Which means we could subdivide our page into sections that are evenly split and nicely layout themselves.
+Which means we could subdivide our page into sections that are evenly split and nicely layout themselves. <br>

+-  In a particular cell of your CSS grid, you could have both your image a text below it.